How to Do Business Internationally? Overseas Business Development with Robert Conlon

 “So, if you’re a Northern Ireland business and you’re going to Dubai it’s a completely different experience than a Northern Ireland business going to Riyadh in Saudi Arabia.
-Dubai is a big expat, global hub and you’re very unlikely most of the time to actually deal with an Emirati nation when you’re doing business there.
+Dubai is a big expat, global hub and you’re very unlikely, most of the time, to actually deal with an Emirati national when you’re doing business there.

-“If you’re going to expand into Dubai, you probably can trust your normal international instincts in business cultures around the world…it’s when you start to meet the other parts of the Middle East were business in Northern Ireland may need to think about how they adapt.”
+“If you’re going to expand into Dubai, you probably can trust your normal international instincts in business cultures around the world…when you start to meet the other parts of the Middle East businesses in Northern Ireland may need to think about how they adapt.”

 Robert gave a clear example of what these differences can look like: “In the sense of culturally, you’ve got somewhere like Saudi Arabia which is generally a lot more conservative culturally so, say you’re going to set up an office in Dubai and you’re going to send people from Belfast to Dubai…they’re going to live with lots of people from Ireland the UK anyway.